See what questions

 Treatment of chronic inflammatory demyelinating polyneuropathy may include medication, specialized procedures, and physical therapy.
 For more information on treatment, refer to treatment of chronic inflammatory demyelinating polyneuropathy....more »

 A diagnosis of chronic inflammatory demyelinating polyneuropathy and its cause may be delayed or missed because the disorder generally develops very gradually, and people with the condition may be unaware of it initially.
 In addition, symptoms of chronic inflammatory demyelinating polyneuropathy are similar to symptoms of other diseases and disorders.
-These ...more misdiagnosis »
+These include diabetic peripheral ...more misdiagnosis »

 The following medical conditions are some of the possible